MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 The DeployR environment supports these types of long-running operations by introducing the concept of *jobs* on the API.
 DeployR managed jobs support the execution of commands in the background on behalf of users.

->[!NOTE]
->Please refer to the section [Working with Jobs](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#workingjobs) for a detailed description of all job related APIs.
+Refer to the section [Working with Jobs](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#workingjobs) for a detailed description of all job related APIs.

 ### Repository on the API